 Weather in August: 26°C to 28°C at an average

 Major Attractions: Sim’s Park, Thanthi Mariamman Temple, Dolphin Nose View Point, Lamb’s Rock, Katary Falls, and more.

-Things To Do: Explore the Tantea tea museum, enjoy golfing at Wellington Golf Course, trek to the Hidden Valley, and more.
+Things To Do In Coonoor: Explore the Tantea tea museum, enjoy golfing at Wellington Golf Course, trek to the Hidden Valley, and more.